Meet the Amazing Care Team

 John Belissary serves as Administrator.
 He currently serves on the South Carolina Alzheimer’s Board of Directors where he serves on the Finance Committee and is also Alzheimer’s Ambassador to Congressman Tom Rice.
 He serves as a member of the Implementation Leadership Council that was convened by the South Carolina Institute of Medicine and Public Health to create lasting improvements in South Carolina’s system of Long-Term Care Services.
 He has also served as President of the South Carolina Adult Day Services Association and currently serves on the South Carolina Adult Day Care Coalition.
 He served, at the request of South Carolina Department of Health and Human Services; on the Blue Ribbon panel for a federal initiative called Money Follows the Person and as a panelist on the Dual Eligible (DuE) grant that established PRIME.
 John collaborated with the University of South Carolina’s Office for the Study of Aging in the implementation of an innovative grant called Home Care +.

-Ann Belissary, John’s wife, is the office manager of New Generations.
-She has a Bachelor of Arts in Sociology from Converse College and a Master’s in Educational Counseling from the University of South Carolina, Columbia.
+Ann Belissary, John’s wife, is the Administrator of New Generations Adult Day Center of Marion.
+She was previously the office manager of New Generations Home Care, Inc. She has a Bachelor of Arts in Sociology from Converse College and a Master’s in Educational Counseling from the University of South Carolina, Columbia.
+Ann was a founding partner and Administrator of Club Horizons of Charleston located in North Charleston, S.C.
 Ann uses her training daily in dealing with families, clients and staff under stress.
-Ann serves as the Chairperson of the Nominating Committee for the South Carolina Association of Personal Care Providers.
-She is actively involved in educating state legislators on the value of home and community based services for the elderly and disabled citizens of South Carolina.
-A native of Ridgeland, SC Ann is very involved with the Bluffton Home Care office and NGADC of Ridgeland.
-She is very proud to give back to the community in which she grew up.
-Being in the Low Country brings back many fond memories for her.
+Ann served as the Chairperson of the Nominating Committee for the South Carolina Association of Personal Care Providers.
+She is actively involved in educating state legislators on the value of home and community-based services for the elderly and disabled citizens of South Carolina.
+She is a member of Trinity Church Myrtle Beach, S.C.

 Lou Hart, RN, DON